Wiss/.dotfiles/README.md

 M-x package-install org-roam-ui
 ```

-Finally, for latex stuff see nodes with the `installation` tag
+Finally, for latex stuff, and rofi see nodes with the `installation` tag

 # Wakatime